DennieTeMolder/ess-plot/README.md

 the plot window.
 It is recommended to create bindings for `ess-plot-toggle`, `ess-plot-show`, and optionally `ess-plot-hide`.

+When not using `ess-plot-on-startup-h`, call M-x `ess-plot-toggle` to start redirecting plots for the current process.
+Gg-plots should be rendered automatically, but base-R plots require calling M-x `ess-plot-show` or 'dev.flush()' in R to render the plot to the window.
+Plots are displayed in PNG format thus plot history can be navigated using `image-mode` bindings (i.e.
+`image-previous-file`).
+Calling M-x `ess-plot-hide` hides the plot window until a new plot is generated.
+Calling `ess-plot-toggle` again stops plots from being redirected.
+If the plot window was closed call M-x `ess-plot-show` to re-display the last plot.

 You can change the resolution and size of the next plot from inside of R.
 The code below restores the default settings:
 ```R